 As you might know, for many parenting problems, there is no “one good answer“.
 Hence, our “7 Answers” series…

 Top 7 Answers:

 1. Tracy Loiselle We went through this very thing as well.
 Our son liked the WubbaNub because of his other pacifier falling out.
 With the WubbaNub, he could use his arm to push it back into his mouth.
 We also did paci training (see #4).
 While he was sucking it, I would flick it out a little.
 This got him to learn to suck it in before he lost it.
 I believe I picked that up from the Happiest Baby on the Block — those 5 S’s really worked for us.

 2. Cathie Jones Not going to lie, I seriously considered taping it to her face.
 (Just on one side, I’m not completely insane…yet…)

 3. Andrea Mitchell Olivier Stop doing that.
 Let her self soothe [not CIO, just stop replacing it].
-She’ll get the hang of it.
+It’s hard at first, but she’ll get the hang of it.

 4. Mary Halm The right pacifier made a huge difference for us.
 MAM brand pacifiers satisfied our daughter’s need to suck and she was able to keep them much better than any others.
 Also, the Summer Infant SwaddleMe blankets were game changers.

 5. Justin Heidi Durant To keep the pacifier from falling out, we were told that infants must “learn how” to keep it in their mouth — there is a little reverse psychology involved.
 When they are sucking on it well/mostly awake gently try and tug it out/take it away.
 Most of the time their instinct will kick in and they will suck it right back in.
 Keep doing it throughout the day and for several days until they get the hang of it.
 Worked wonders for our little guy.
 They will never figure it out if you keep putting it back in for them.
 Best of luck!